varshabhaskar07/Haskell-MOOC/README.md

 # Haskell-MOOC
-Solution for an online course on Functional Programming using the Haskell programming language
+Exercise solution for an online course on Functional Programming using the Haskell programming language